rhymeswithzion/rwz-test/get-involved.md

 * Share it with others, tell people how awesome this website is (and if you don't think it is awesome <a href="https://rwz.io/feedback" target="_blank">tell us how we can improve</a>
 * <a href="https://github.com/rhymeswithzion/rhymeswithzion.github.io/blob/master/README.md#connect-across-the-web" target="_blank">Connect with us across the web</a> by following and engaging with rhymeswithzion on our various digital platforms we are a part of.
 * Support the artists you've experienced and enjoyed through rwz.io
 * Take care of yourself, use this website for therapeutic purposes and embrace the works of art which are presented for their intrinsic value.
 Take some time to reflect and improve your well-being.
-By improving yourself, you are improving the world and indirectly improving the site.
+By improving yourself, you are improving your relationship with others and indirectly improving the world (and indirectly improving rwz.io).
 <br><br>

 ### Thank you for the support, rwz.io appreciates all the love